ethereum-optimism/optimistic-specs/components/block_gen.md

 ## Rollup Epochs

 The rollup chain is subdivided into epochs.
-Each L1 block marks the beginning of a new epoch.
-In fact, the `epoch_number` is **equal** to the `l1_block_number`.
-Epochs contain one to many rollup blocks.
+There is a 1:1 correspondence between L1 block numbers and epoch numbers.
+For L1 block number `n`, there is a corresponding rollup epoch `n` which can only be generated after L1 block number `n` is added to the L1 chain.
+Epoch contain one to many rollup blocks.

 ### Types of Blocks within Epochs

-Within these epochs, there are two types of blocks:
+Within these epochs, there are two block types:

 1. Deposit block
 2. Sequencer block

-Deposit blocks contain contextual information about L1 such as the block hash, as well as transactions initiated on L1 by any user or contract.
-On the other hand, sequencer blocks are all submitted by the sequencer.
-Sequencer blocks target _future_ epochs which satisfy the following two conditions:
+Deposit blocks contain contextual information about L1 such as the block hash.
+They also contain transactions initiated on L1 by any user or contract.

+Sequencer blocks are submitted by the sequencer and target _future_ epochs which satisfy the following two conditions:

 1. Target epoch is larger than the current L1 block number.
 2. Target epoch is less than the current L1 block number PLUS `sequencing_window_size`.